lauslim12/attendance/README.md

 ## Makefile

-Several helper scripts have already been set up in case you want to build and/or clean.
+Several helper scripts have already been set up to help in development:

 - To clean all of the projects, use `make clean`.
-- To clean `api` of artifacts, use `make clean-api`.
-To clean `web` of artifacts, use `make clean-web`.
+- To install all dependencies, use `make install-all`.
-- To build all projects, use `make build`.
+- To build all projects without any intention of putting them behind a reverse proxy, use `make build`.
 - To build all projects to prepare them to be placed behind a reverse proxy, use `make build-production`.

+For further script customizations, please refer to `Makefile`.

 ## Benchmarks